By Clinical Partners on Friday, 30 May 2025

 Bipolar 1 disorder

-The defining characteristic of Bipolar 1 disorder is the occurrence of significant mood swings, which can involve periods of elation and low moods, including depression.
+The clearest characteristic of Bipolar 1 disorder is significant mood swings, which can involve periods of elation and low moods, including depression.

 Bipolar 1 is also characterised by full manic episodes, defined as a period of elevated, expansive, or irritable mood lasting at least one week, accompanied by increased energy and activity.
 A manic episode may also include: